iamlucianojr/Gatsbylius/README.md

 ## Starter

-Check [Gatsbylius/gatsbylius-starter](https://github.com/Gatsbylius/gatsbylius-starter) to start a new gatby site with a Sylius backend.
+Check [Gatsbylius/gatsbylius-starter](https://github.com/Gatsbylius/gatsbylius-starter) to start a new gatsby site with a Sylius backend.

 ## Get help